-John Boozman, a successful businessman and life-long resident of Arkansas, has represented Arkansas in the United States Senate for six years, establishing a record as a strong supporter of the values and principles that Arkansans hold dearly.
-He will continue this same commitment to the people of the Natural State in his second term as your United States Senator.
+John Boozman, a successful businessman and life-long resident of Arkansas, has represented Arkansas in the United States Senate since 2011, establishing a record as a strong supporter of the values and principles that Arkansans hold dearly.
+He will continue this same commitment to the people of the Natural State in his third term as your United States Senator.

 If anyone embodies a twisted view of radical Islam, it is the Islamic State (ISIS) terror organization.
 These terrorists are devoted to establishing a new Caliphate, ruled by Sharia law, where all would be forced to convert or die.
 The growing strength of ISIS, along with al-Qaeda’s ongoing efforts to strike again, proves that radical Islamist terror organizations remain a serious threat at home and abroad.
 They are committed to destroying all who stand in their way.
 The US needs to be equally clear and unwavering in our commitment to destroy ISIS and end the spread of radical Islam.

 I strongly oppose President Obama’s unilateral, and unconstitutional, actions to grant amnesty to millions of illegal immigrants and support efforts to turn back this power grab.
 We should not reward people for breaking the law.
 Anyone seeking to become a citizen should do so legally.